 Without the variable concept, you would have to create extracts, transforms, loads, and jobs separately for each year, or edit these manually each time.
 With the variable concept, however, only an extract that supports the year as a variable is necessary.
 To implement the Jedox Integrator process for a particular year, the variable for the job is changed, or a separate job is defined.

 All variables are defined for the project globally with a name and a default value.
 The variables are replaced with the defined variable values during the execution of the job.
 In the case of non-defined variables, the default value of the variable is used.

 Variables can be used anywhere during the modeling, such as in the SQL statement of a relational extract or in the filter of a cube extract.

-In order to create a new variable, in the Navigation pane under the project name, right-click on Variables and select New.
+To create a new variable, look in the Navigation pane under the project name, right-click on Variables, and select New.
 You will be prompted to give the variable a name.
 Click OK.

 You can also enter a variable for a Jedox Integrator job that has been started via a web service call or a batch file.
 The command line would then look like this:

 This value takes precedence over the default value.
 It also takes precedence over a variable value already defined in the job definition.

 Below is the order of precedence for variables:

 - Variables set in a sub-job in the surrounding job.

 - SOAP interface of the Jedox Integrator with addExecution and runExecution methods, e.g.